Net Metering in Kansas

 For customer-generators that began operating a renewable energy resource under an interconnect agreement with the utility prior to July 1, 2014:

-• Residential customer-generators may generate electricity subject to net metering up to 25 kilowatts; and
+• Residential customer-generators may export electricity subject to net metering up to 25 kilowatts; and

-• Commercial, industrial, school, local government, state government, federal government, agricultural and institutional customer-generators may generate electricity subject to net metering up to 200 kilowatts.
+• Commercial, industrial, school, local government, state government, federal government, agricultural and institutional customer-generators may export electricity subject to net metering up to 200 kilowatts.

 For customer-generators that begin operating a renewable energy resource under an interconnect agreement with the utility after July 1, 2014:

-• School customer-generators may generate electricity subject to net metering up to 150 kilowatts.
+• Utilities shall allow customer-generators to export electricity subject to net metering up to 150 kilowatts alternating current.

 Customer-generators shall appropriately size their generation to their expected load.